The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 This image and the text below explain the volunteer grants process from a nonprofit’s perspective.

 1. An individual volunteers with your nonprofit.
-This can include performing office-related tasks, volunteering virtually, or any other roles your organization offers.
+This can include helping with your programs, volunteering virtually, or participating in any other roles your organization offers.

-2. That individual looks up their eligibility for a volunteer grant from their employer.
-If they’re eligible, they’ll submit a request to their company for the grant.
+2. That individual looks up their volunteer grant eligibility.
+If they qualify, they’ll submit a request to their company for the grant.

 3. The employer looks over the application and confirms eligibility.

-4. Once the company has verified the hours with your nonprofit, your organization gets a check!
+4. Once the company has verified the hours with your nonprofit, your nonprofit gets a check!

 Companies’ volunteer grant requirements vary, but there’s generally a minimum number of hours that must be volunteered to qualify for a grant.
-The company will then either pay by the hour or provide a set amount once a threshold has been met.
-For example, some companies pay $25 per volunteer hour, while others pay a flat $500 after 40 hours have been contributed.
+Once the volunteer hours threshold has been met, the company will either pay by the hour or a set amount.
+For example, one company might pay $15 per volunteer hour, while another pays a flat $500 after 40 hours have been contributed.

 Best Practices for Securing Volunteer Grants